 SaskCulture is a non-profit, provincial cultural organization that was formed in 1997 to unite the different cultural interests in Saskatchewan, including arts, heritage, multicultural and cultural industry groups.
-It was interests in Saskatchewan, including arts, heritage, multicultural and cultural industry groups.
 It was hoped that SaskCulture would serve as a form of cultural congress, where the community could work together to further all cultural interests.